 17th Level Feats

-Communal Ascension (General): Your body is a perfect conduit for the Khi'Myr collective.
+Communal Ascension: Your body is a perfect conduit for the Khi'Myr collective.
 You gain resistance 5 to mental damage, and you can spend 1 minute to regain 1 Hit Point for every 3 Hit Points lost by a willing ally within 30 feet (up to your own maximum Hit Points).

 Adventure Hooks for Barathu Player Characters

-The Rogue Bio-Construct:
+The Rogue Bio-Construct

 Hook: A highly experimental, sentient bio-construct, designed by the Khi'Myr Bio-Commune for a specialized task (e.g., deep-Rift exploration, terraforming a volatile world, or a new form of living weapon), has gone rogue.
 It is exhibiting unpredictable behavior, causing ecological damage, or even subtly resisting the Bio-Commune's attempts to re-assimilate it.
 The Bio-Commune dispatches the Barathu PC (perhaps with a small team of Shirren or other assimilated species) to track, understand, and either re-integrate or neutralize the rogue construct.